 This suggests that among people who do develop a fever, it may be one of the earliest symptoms.
 However, proving that this order of symptoms is accurate will require further studies.

-COVID-19 is a disease that stems from an infection with the virus SARS-CoV-2 — and according to the WHO, symptoms of the illness can take up to 14 days to appear after the person contracts the infection.
+COVID-19 is a disease that stems from an infection with the virus SARS-CoV-2 — and according to the WHO, symptoms of the illness can take up to

 People with mild symptoms that could indicate COVID-19 should stay at home and isolate themselves from other household members, if possible.
-The CDC advise:
+The

 - using a separate bedroom or bathroom